The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 As an 80kg male I was aiming for around 60-80g of carbs and around 250-300 calories per hour.

+What you eat is down to personal preference and should be food that you have tried and tested on hikes before.
 Don’t rely solely on sugary snacks as your body will just end up crashing.
 In addition you may end up with stomach issues.

 I’d recommended calorie dense foods, which have good mixture of carbohydrate sources alongside some protein.
 Also consider salty foods which will help replenish the salts you would have lost.